jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 Currently looks for substring keyword matches in order to execute the trade

-To Do
+## To Do
 - Backtest (done)
 - User input parameters (done)
-- Error handling if trade is unclosed
+- Error handling if trade is unclosed (done)
-- Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%)
+- Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%) (done)
+- Trade logging json mechanism
+- Get a list of accounts to follow
+- Test for multiple other cryptos and alt coins
+- Mechanism for pulling out of all positions
+- Limit orders
-- Implement sentiment feature
+- Implement sentiment feature for size of position or whether to short (potentially object detection)
-- Object detection in images

-Notes
+## Notes
 - Requires a Twitter Developer API detecting tweets through Tweepy
 - Requires a crypto exchange (Kraken/Binance) API which is used through ccxt
 	- Uses ccxt (cryptocurrency exchange trading library which has support for a huge number of exchanges and APIs)